safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise4.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
-Adding both imap_publisher_attachment and email_publisher_attachment modifies this workspace so that it will work with both Email (SMTP) and Email (IMAP) Publications!
+Adding both imap_publisher_attachment and email_publisher_attachment modifies this workspace so that it can work with both Email (SMTP) and Email (IMAP) Publications!
 </span>
 </td>
 </tr>
 </table>

----

-The next step is to insert a transformer that will determine where the data is coming from (Directory Watch or an Email Publication) - this is a task where conditional statements are invaluable!
+The next step is to insert a transformer that will determine where the data is coming from (Directory Watch or an Email Publication) - this is a task where conditional statements are invaluable.

 Add an AttributeManager transformer in between the JSONFlattener and FeatureReader.
-Open the parameters and add "_dataset" as a new Output Attribute.
+Open the parameters and add *_dataset* as a new Output Attribute.

 Set the Attribute Value as a Conditional Value:

 ![](./Images/Img4.423.Ex4.AttributeManagerParameters.png)